 Grey Foam-nest Tree Frogs

-Grey foam-nest Tree Frogs (Chiromantis xerampelina) are also called ‘Southern Foam-nest Tree Frogs’ or just ‘Foam-nest Frogs’.
-Their native distribution range is Southern- and Eastern Africa, in a variety of habitats.
-Minimum habitat requirements are temporary pools of water having trees with overhanging branches.
-Reason for including this frog species into the ‘Wonders of Nature’ section is their coloration adaption and unique reproduction cycle.
+Grey foam-nest Tree Frogs (Chiromantis xerampelina) are called ‘Southern Foam-nest Tree Frogs’ or ‘Foam-nest Frogs’.
+Their native distribution range is Southern- and Eastern Africa, in various habitats.
+Minimum habitat requirements are temporary pools of water with trees overhanging branches.
+The reason for including this frog species in the ‘Wonders of Nature’ section is their coloration adaption and unique reproduction cycle.

 Brief description of Foam-nest Tree Frogs

-Foam nest frogs can be easily distinguished from other frogs by the ‘kink in the spine’.
-In fact, it is not a kink per se, but there are two protrusions on the backside which give this impression.
-These frogs got large eyes with horizontal pupils and their feet are heavily webbed.
-The fingers are arranged in opposable pairs and got expanded discs.
+Foam nest frogs can be easily distinguished from other frogs by the ‘kink in the spine.’
+It is not a kink per se, but two protrusions on the backside give this impression.
+These frogs have large eyes with horizontal pupils, and their feet are heavily webbed.
+The fingers are arranged in opposable pairs and have expanded discs.

 Coloration adaption

-Normal coloration of Chiromantis xerampelina during the daytime depends on the color of the surface they dwell on and the ambient temperature.
-Skin color can vary from chalky white to darkish brown, or any mottled color in between.
+The typical coloration of Chiromantis xerampelina during the daytime depends on the color of the surface they dwell on and the ambient temperature.
+Skin color can vary from chalky white to darkish brown or any mottled color.

-Once, we were catching a Foam-nest Tree Frog at Guernsey PNR near Hoedspruit and released him on a tree.
-Within 5 minutes time he changed color from his original brownish appearance to a replication of the tree bark color we sat him on.
-See photos above.
-It was like a ‘Wonder of Nature’ how fast he completely blended into his new habitat.
+Once, we were catching a Foam-nest Tree Frog at Guernsey PNR near Hoedspruit, and we released him on a tree.
+Within 5 minutes, he changed color from his original brownish appearance to replicating the tree bark color we sat him on.
+See the photos above.
+How fast he blended into his new habitat was like a ‘Wonder of Nature’.

-Changing the skin color of frogs under hotter temperatures is scientifically proven since 2006.
-Tattersall et.al. showed in this article that there is a complex interaction between thermoregulation and water balance in frogs.
-Simply expressed, the lighter the skin color the higher the reduction of water loss.
+Since 2006, changing the skin color of frogs under hotter temperatures has been scientifically proven.
+Tattersall et al. showed in this article that there is a complex interaction between thermoregulation and water balance in frogs.
+Simply expressed, the lighter the skin color, the higher the reduction of water loss.

-Besides of thermoregulation by change of coloration, Foam Tree Frogs also save water by rectal water reabsorption.
+Besides thermoregulation by change of coloration, Foam Tree Frogs also save water by rectal water reabsorption.
 And their relatively impermeable skin is resistant to desiccation.
-This allows them to survive dry months under tree barks and detritus.
-Instead of liquid urine they produce urea and uric acid, which they excrete in solid form, further saving water.
-They are therefore very seldom seen swimming or sitting in water like other frogs do.
-During dry periods they are able to reduce their body shape to a minimum and cover themselves with mucus as a kind of watertight cover.
+This allows them to survive dry months under tree bark and detritus.
+Instead of liquid urine, they produce urea and uric acid, which they excrete in solid form, further saving water.
+Therefore, they are seldom seen swimming or sitting in water like other frogs do.
+During dry periods, they can reduce their body shape to a minimum and cover themselves with mucus as a watertight cover.

 Reproduction procedure

 This nest construction takes around six hours, and the female will leave temporarily about 2 – 4 times to get into water and rehydrate herself.
-After every return another male will be in amplexus.
-That polyandrous behavior assures that only the strongest sperms will fertilize the eggs and the superfluous sperms will serve as additional nourishment for the tadpoles.
+After every return, another male will be in amplexus.
+That polyandrous behavior assures that only the strongest sperms will fertilize the eggs, and the extra sperms will serve as additional nourishment for the tadpoles.

 Tadpole development

-Next day, the female will seal the outside surface of the foam nest by another type of frothy material.
-It waterproofs the foam nest, avoids drying out the eggs and reinforces it against predation.
-About six days after hatching, the weight of the tadpoles will be so heavy, that they can wiggle out and fall through the solid foam into the water body below.
+The next day, the female will seal the outside surface of the foam nest with another type of frothy material.
+This waterproofs the foam nest, avoids drying out the eggs, and reinforces it against predation.
+About six days after hatching, the tadpoles’ weight will be so great that they can wiggle out and fall through the solid foam into the water body below.

-After only five days the young froglets – still with a long tail attached – leave the dangerous watery environment and climb the next available tree, where they finalize their metamorphosis into a young frog.
+After only five days, the young froglets—still with a long tail attached—leave the dangerous, watery environment and climb the next available tree, where they finalize their metamorphosis into young froglets.

 Lessons learned about Grey Foam-nest Tree Frogs:

-- These frogs show an extreme polyandrous reproduction behavior, which assures genetically strong offspring.
+• These frogs show an extreme polyandrous reproduction behavior, assuring genetically strong offspring.